omerperach/perachsite/content/about.md

 title: About
 ---

-Hi, my name is Omer Perach and this site serve as my play ground.
+Hi, my name is Omer Perach and this site serves as my play ground.

-Every once in a while you need to feed your couriosity.
+Every once in a while you need to feed your curiosity and challenge your mind.

-In the last four years, step by step, I am learning and studying R for data visualiztion, statistics, supervised learning etc.
+In the last four years, step by step, I am learning and studying R for data visualization, statistics, supervised learning etc.

-This site is the place I decided to show thw world how all this learning getting a shape and format.

-Now the site is empty, but I will work hard to fill it with planty of content that interest me, I hope you will enjoy it.
+You are welcome to walk around and read, I would be happy if you will find things that could ignite your curiosity.

+I will finish with the following quoting by Albert Einstien

+**"Imagination is everything.
+It is the preview of life's coming attraction"**

+and

+**“Imagination is more important than knowledge.
+For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.”**

 ##### Links to my R shiny apps
 1. [Machine Learning]  (https://omerperach.shinyapps.io/macinelearning/)